harry-hov/vscode-gno/README.md

 * [Syntax highlighting] - Syntax highlighting for Gno files
 * [Formatting] - Automatically apply [gofumpt](https://github.com/mvdan/gofumpt) formatting on save
-* [Precompile] - Precompile uses [gno](https://github.com/gnolhttps://github.com/gnolang/gno/tree/master/gnovm/cmd/gno). `gno` need to be installed for this feature to work.
+* [Precompile] - Precompile uses [gno](https://github.com/gnolhttps://github.com/gnolang/gno/tree/master/gnovm/cmd/gno). `gno` needs to be installed for this feature to work.
 You can also enable precompile on save in the configuration.
 * [Test] - Test *_test.gno and *_filetest.gno files.
-Uses [gno](https://github.com/gnolhttps://github.com/gnolang/gno/tree/master/gnovm/cmd/gno) and `gno` need to be installed for this feature to work.
+Uses [gno](https://github.com/gnolhttps://github.com/gnolang/gno/tree/master/gnovm/cmd/gno) and `gno` needs to be installed for this feature to work.
 * [Snippets] - Templates that make it easier to enter repeating code patterns, such as loops or conditional-statements.
 * [Code Lens] - Enables CodeLens for *_test.gno and *_filetest.gno files.
 * [Diagnostics] -  Build, vet, and lint errors shown as you type or on save.
 Need `precompileOnSave` to be enabled.
 * [Mod Init] -  Create `gno.mod` file.
-* [Publish Package] - Publish Gno package/realm to the chain.
+* [Publish Package] - Publish Gno package/realm to the chain. [`gnokey`](https://github.com/gnolang/gno/tree/master/gno.land/cmd/gnokey) needs to be installed for this feature to work.
 * [Clean Generated Files] - Cleans generated Go(`*.gno.gen.go`) files.

 ## Contributing